Home Lab

 Note: This is a live document that serves as network documentation for my home network/lab that I usually update when changes are made.

-My lab in its current configuration consists of two parts: One set of equipment for personal use that I utilize daily and experiment with networking, operating systems, virtualization, containers, and servers.
-The other is specifically for learning Cisco IOS to prepare for the CCNA exam.
-In my office I'm using a PacStar 441 router and 442 switch running IOS for a separate network that connects to my regular network, and it's what my main machine is connected to.
-I've found that using live equipment that's being used is essential for learning.
-The rest of the Cisco equipment is only powered if I'm experimenting with something beyond a single router and switch.
+My home lab in its current configuration consists of two parts.
+One set of equipment for personal use that I utilize daily and experiment with networking, operating systems, virtualization, containers, and servers.
+The other is specifically for learning Cisco IOS and networking concepts to prepare for the CCNA exam.

 Contents